KomodoPlatform/developer-docs/docs/basic-docs/installations/common-runtime-parameters.md

 DEPRECATED
 :::

 `mempooltxinputlimit` is a runtime parameter inherited from Zcash.
-The functionality it facilitated is now enabled by default, and therefore the parameter is deprecated.
+The functionality it facilitates is now enabled by default, and therefore the parameter is deprecated.
 Please see [the Zcash documentation for more information](https://blog.z.cash/new-release-1-1-0/).

 ## proxy